AngryBytes/hash/UPGRADING.md

 ### Update Hashing Values

-If you are hashing multiple values you will need to change the way their are passed to the hasher.
-Instead of passing each variable separately you will need to pass them as an array.
+If you are hashing multiple values, you will need to change the way they are passed to the hasher.
+Instead of passing each variable separately, you will need to pass them as an array.
 Like so:

 ```php